Skip to main content

 When You Probably Need an MRI (And When You Might Not)

-Get the MRI if:
+Get it if:

 • Pain that hasn't improved in 4–6 weeks